jedie/DragonPy/README.md

 │ --help      Show this message and exit.                                                          │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────╮
 │ download-roms              Download/Test only ROM files                                          │
-│ editor              Run only the BASIC editor                                                    │ │ gui                 <<< **start this** - Start the DragonPy tkinter starter GUI                  │ │ log-list            List all exiting loggers and exit.                                           │ │ run                 Run a machine emulation                                                      │ │ version             Print version and exit                                                       │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ editor                     Run only the BASIC editor                                             │ │ gui                        <<< **start this** - Start the DragonPy tkinter starter GUI           │ │ log-list                   List all exiting loggers and exit.                                    │ │ run                        Run a machine emulation                                               │ │ update-readme-history      Update project history base on git commits/tags in README.md          │ │ version                    Print version and exit                                                │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```
 [comment]: <> (✂✂✂ auto generated main help end ✂✂✂)